The fees for applications can be viewed or calculated on the Planning Portal.

 If you would like to find out whether your proposal requires planning permission, you may visit the Planning Portal: Interactive House, where you will be able to make a self assessment.
 However, you are advised to check with us whether there are any local constraints such as Conservation Areas or Listed Buildings which would affect your proposal, or restrictions on permitted development rights imposed on the original permission for your property.

-To ensure all relevant details are considered a form is available on request from the Development Management Section (Tel 023 9254 5461), or the Development Control - enquiry form (PDF) [361KB] can be downloaded, completed and returned by post to Head of Planning Services, Town Hall, High Street, Gosport PO12 1EB.
+To ensure all relevant details are considered a form is available on request from the Development Management Section (Tel 023 9254 5462), or the can be downloaded, completed and returned by post to Head of Planning Services, Town Hall, High Street, Gosport PO12 1EB.

 Notification of a proposed larger Home Extension

 Legislation allowing larger single-storey rear extensions to be built under permitted development rules has now come into force.

 Householders are able to build larger single-storey rear extensions under permitted development, subject to a neighbour consultation scheme.

 The size limits will double from 4 metres to 8 metres for detached houses, and from 3 metres to 6 metres for all other houses.

 A homeowner wishing to build a single-storey rear extension within the new limits (i.e. if they extend between 4 and 8 metres, or between 3 and 6 metres) must notify the local planning authority and provide:

 - a written description of the proposal which includes the length that the extension extends beyond the rear wall of the original house, the height at the eaves and the height at the highest point of the extension.
 Apply on-line or download the paper form.